HarvardPL/formulog/docs/01_language_basics.md

 edge("c", "b").
 ```

-This code fragment defines a relation relating pairs of nodes; the relation
-consists of three pairs, defined explicitly as facts.
-Relations like this---that
-consist only of enumerated facts---can be annotated with the `@edb` annotation,
+Relations like this—that consist only of enumerated facts—can be annotated with
-which tells Formulog to treat them as part of the extensional database (EDB).
+the `@edb` annotation, which tells Formulog to treat them as part of the
+extensional database (EDB).

 ```
 @edb rel edge(node, node)
 ```

-Formulog assumes that every relation not annotated with '@edb' is an intensional
+Formulog assumes that every relation not annotated with `@edb` is an intensional
 database (IDB) relation, meaning that it is defined by rules and should be
 treated as an output of the program.
 For instance, this predicate computes
 transitive closure over the previously defined `edge` predicate: